Omaha police arrest two 16-year-old boys in shooting of Benson High basketball player

 Henderson has undergone more than a dozen surgeries, his mother said.
 During one surgery, doctors concluded that part of his right leg needed to be amputated because of a lack of blood flow to the limb.
 He now needs another surgery on the leg that will allow doctors to fit him with a prosthetic, she said.

 Because of damage to his kidneys, Henderson had to undergo kidney dialysis, his mother said.
-Fluid buildup led his weight to balloon from his normal 165-170 pounds to 230 pounds, she said.
+Fluid buildup led his weight to balloon from his normal 165 to 170 pounds to 230 pounds, she said.

-The day before he was shot, she said, her son had been offered a scholarship to Judson University, a Christian liberal arts college in Elgin, Illinois.
-A recruiter from the school had come to a couple of his basketball games, she said.
+Two days before he was shot, Henderson attended a basketball recruiting event at Judson University, a Christian liberal arts college in Elgin, Illinois, according to school officials.

+The university is committed to working with Henderson to provide a scholarship to attend Judson, a spokeswoman said in an emailed statement.

+“We hope that he is able to recover and continue his plans to pursue a college education,” she wrote.
+“We will hold Ke’Shon and his family in our prayers during this difficult time.”

-Henderson, who was a senior at Benson, also did well in the classroom, his mother said.
-He was on the principal’s honor roll for students with a grade-point average of 3.9 or higher, she said.
+Henderson, a senior at Benson, also does well in the classroom, his mother said.
+He was on the principal’s honor roll for students with a GPA of 3.9 or higher, she said.

 The family has set up a GoFundMe page to help cover Henderson’s medical expenses.
 He is the middle child of five.

-Anyone with information about the shooting is urged to contact the Omaha Police Department’s Homicide Unit at 402-444-5656 or Omaha Crime Stoppers at 402-444-STOP, at www.omahacrimestoppers.org or on the P3 Tips mobile app.
+Anyone with information about the shooting is urged to contact the Omaha Police Department’s homicide unit at 402-444-5656 or Omaha Crime Stoppers at 402-444-STOP, at omahacrimestoppers.org or on the P3 Tips mobile app.
 Tips leading to an arrest in a shooting are eligible for a $10,000 reward.

 1 of 45